sergio-santiago/sergio-santiago/README.md

 ---

-## 👋 Hi, I'm Sergio Santiago Henares
+## Hi There, I'm Sergio!
 Backend Engineer from Spain 🇪🇸

 > 🏗 Crafting scalable, maintainable, and performant systems with
 > **Hexagonal Architecture · DDD · CQRS**

 _💬 › Let's talk about building better software._

 ---